CS

 Feature Showdown

-The Land Rover Defender OCTA features a 13.1-inch touchscreen, while the BMW XM gets a 14.9-inch display.
+The Land Rover Defender OCTA features a 11.4-inch touchscreen paired with a 12.3-inch digital dash, while the BMW XM gets a 14.9-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Land Rover Defender OCTA stands out with Meridian audio that you will not find on the BMW XM.
 The BMW XM counters with head-up display and Bowers & Wilkins audio.
 Which feature set matters more depends on your daily routine and priorities.